lhypds/tcopy/server_mode/README.md

 Example:
 `copy.sh "+file[~/Desktop/a.txt]"`

-5. Server will write it to `clipboard.txt`.
+5. Server will write it to `.clipboard`.
 Example:
 `###ID=1111111###+file[~/Desktop/a.txt]`
 It will broadcast the update to client A and client B through SSE.